 The following are some of the key specs for reference:

-For a lightweight pack, the Kelty Redwing 50 can fit a surprising amount of gear.
-The number of pockets (both interior and exterior) is a great addition when it comes to keeping the smaller stuff separate and organized, while maximizing on the space that the pack offers.
+For a lightweight pack, the Kelty Redwing 50 can fit surprising heavy loads of gear and travel essentials.
+The number of zippered pockets (both interior and exterior) is a great addition when it comes to keeping the smaller stuff separate and organized while maximizing the space that the pack offers.